sudith-hoopsdata/basketball-IQ/README.md

-# basketball-IQ
+# Basketball-IQ
-A PyQt5 based program that acts as a scouting tool.
-Tracking non-box score basketball metrics that makes team and player scouting easier.
+A Python-based reasoning engine that acts as an autonomous scouting tool.
+Working to track non-box score basketball metrics to make high-level evaluation scalable.
 # Vision-Based Basketball IQ Engine (Contextual Analytics)

 ### The Problem